digidem/multi-core-indexer/README.md

 # multi-core-indexer

-**⚠️ This currently does not work.
-This is an Alpha release and the API will likely change.
+**⚠️ This is an Alpha release and the API will likely change.
 Do not use in production. ⚠️**

 Index one or more [hypercores](https://github.com/hypercore-protocol/hypercore-next)